rossbgrafana/makalu-intro-to-o11y/intro-to-olly.md

 Aside from standard monitoring, there are a number of additional monitoring instances, such as these taken from the Google SRE book:

-* White-box monitoring Monitoring based on metrics exposed by the internals of the system, including logs, interfaces like the Java Virtual Machine Profiling Interface, or an HTTP handler that emits internal statistics.
+* **White-box monitoring** - Monitoring based on metrics exposed by the internals of the system, including logs, interfaces like the Java Virtual Machine Profiling Interface, or an HTTP handler that emits internal statistics.
-* Black-box monitoring Testing externally visible behavior as a user would see it.
+* **Black-box monitoring** - Testing externally visible behavior as a user would see it.
-* Root cause A defect in a software or human system that, if repaired, instills confidence that this event won’t happen again in the same way.
+* **Root cause** A defect in a software or human system that, if repaired, instills confidence that this event won’t happen again in the same way.

 All to often, Monitoring is: